Bear Markets Definition

 A bear market is a state of market in which securities prices fall amid widespread pessimism.
 Security prices catch the downward spiral which to some extent is also self-sustaining.
 Investors and traders anticipate slowdown in the economy, contraction in GDP, heavy outflow of liquidity from the system, recession in the economy and the same time corporates expect slow down in revenues and profits, expansion plans are on hold, only way to raise money is through debts as the IPO market has virtually become dead, companies announce buyback of shares to prop up the share prices, employees become scared for likely loss of jobs, they spend less, there is compete despair and loss of faith in the capital market, front line good quality shares are sold to raise the cash levels, financial intermediaries are closing down businesses due to bleak future, such instances marks the bottom of bear market sometimes in the form of panics.
 In the middle of such pessimism, arises the seed of bull market.

-How to identify bear markets in charts?
+How to identify bear market in charts?

 The price chart of a bear market will show lower tops and lower bottoms in the price movements.
 The same situation is visible on many of the individual stocks and sectors.
 There is fall in volumes as the prices are going up which is termed as bear market rally but when downward movement resumes volumes sometimes are heavy on panic days.